- Fall semester: the deadline for receipt of ALL application materials is January 1.

 Submit the following application materials by the application deadline.

 - Graduate Admissions Application and $100 application fee

 GRE Scores: Scores cannot be more than 5 years old.
 Official GRE scores must be sent directly to Graduate Division Student Services.
 The Educational Testing Service (ETS) code for UHM is 4867.
 The department has no minimal “cut scores” for the GRE; an applicant’s scores are one of several factors considered in the admissions decision.

-GRE scores are optional for Spring 2021 admission and until further notice.
+GRE scores are optional for Fall 2021 admission.